 As you can see, there’s a lot to be considered.
 But why are these things important and what will happen if you ignore their importance?

 Well, as you seek to disaggregate existing contracts and build new contracts, it’s easy for things to “fall between the cracks” if you don’t have a handle on these things.
-For example, there might be a service which offered by an existing Service Provider on a “goodwill” basis today.
+For example, there might be a service which is offered by an existing Service Provider on a “goodwill” basis today.
 It’s not in any contract schedule, nor does it appear on any invoice.
 As you move from the existing Service Provider to a new one, how do you know to include this activity in your knowledge transfer and discovery activities?

 A further common issue can occur with the underlying IT management systems which support many of today’s IT services.
-There is often a complex model of software ownership, use and licensing here which must be understand if you are to transition it effectively from the existing Service Provider.
+There is often a complex model of software ownership, use and licensing here which must be understood if you are to transition it effectively from the existing Service Provider.

 How do you mitigate this risk?